Get introduced to maps in Service Mapping. Learn about map elements and

 as well as on the way you customize the map view.
 Service Mapping users see maps in the view

-mode, while administrators use the edit mode that shows discovery messages as explained in Fix errors in individual business service maps.
+mode, while administrators use the edit mode that shows discovery messages as explained in Check a business service map.
 For more information on map

 views, see Modify view for business service map.